 Once the valuation survey has been received from the surveyor, the lender’s underwriter will have everything at hand to make the final decision and take the application forward to a mortgage offer.

 When the lender is willing to go to offer you will be mailed the mortgage offer.
 The solicitor carrying out your conveyancing will also be sent their own copy of the mortgage offer.
-It can take up to 17 days to receive a mortgage offer (although it can be as quick as 2 days).
+It can take up to 17 days to receive an offer (although it can be as quick as 2 days or it could take longer).

 How long does it take to exchange contracts?

-Once your solicitor receives the mortgage offer, they should be fairly close to being able to exchange contracts which takes about 8 weeks.
+Once your solicitor receives the mortgage offer, they should be fairly close to being able to exchange contracts which take about 8 weeks.

 While your mortgage application was underway, your solicitor has been proceeding with the conveyancing needed for your purchase.
 The solicitor will have applied for the local authority search which takes approximately 4 weeks, depending on the local authority and how busy the housing market is at that point in time.